 Emergency responders occasionally cite drivers for failure to maintain a safe following distance.
 If that happens, the tortfeasor (negligent driver) is presumptively negligent in Florida.
 So, it’s easier to prove negligence and obtain maximum compensation.

 However, responders usually don’t cite drivers in these situations.
 They frequently view car accidents as civil disputes, and they want to stay out of them.

 The last clear chance rule is the most common insurance company defense in rear-end wreck claims.
 As mentioned, all motorists have a duty of care to avoid accidents.
 So, if a driver has a chance to avoid a rear-end collision, perhaps by changing lanes or stopping suddenly, the victim could be legally responsible for the wreck.

 However, as a practical matter, this defense usually doesn’t apply.
 Evasive maneuvers in heavy traffic or other such conditions could cause a more serious wreck than the ones they prevent.

 Reach Out to a Savvy Orange County Lawyer

 Injury victims are usually entitled to significant compensation.
 For a free consultation with an experienced rear-end car accident attorney in Orlando, contact Payer Law.
-We have offices in Orlando and Lake Mary.
+We have an office in Orlando.